if-not-nil/weasel/README.md

 <- server:
 ```
 0.1 status 4: info given
-version: 0.1 // assuming backwards-compatibility
+version: 0.1 # assuming backwards-compatibility
 max-length: 64000
 signature: ALGO:[signature]
 ```

-it's good to check up on announcements once in a while. you'll update your list of friends and see what the admin has to say
+it's good to check up on notifications once in a while. you'll update your list of friends and see what the admin has to say

 -> authenticated client:
 ```